OncleTom77/zombicide-core/README.md

 ### 8. Zombies move to the survivors (no more random)

+- determine the noisiest Zone for each Zone containing Zombie that must move
+  - noisiest Zone in Line of Sight
+  - noisiest Zone
+- get the possible paths
+  - if no path exists, ignore locked doors and get the possible paths (doors will still block them)
+- split zombies if:
+  - there are several noisiest Zones
+  - there are several paths for each noisiest Zone
+  - the split must result in same number of each Zombie type per group

 ### 9. Introduce buildings (without closed doors for now)

 - wall